 I know that there are people out there who find managing their money rather overwhelming.
 You can see no way of paying off the debts you have.
 You worry that each month will only mean further drowning into the black hole of debt and you can never picture actually becoming debt free.
 Does this sound familiar?
 If so then I have to share my not-very-secret secret to getting out of debt with you.
 Christians Against Poverty are an amazing organisation who helped me more than I can ever express.
 To access their services you don’t have to be a Christian and you don’t have to pay a penny.
 This is one of those things that sounds too good to be true – but it really is that good.

-How I found them
+How I found Christians Against Poverty

-CAP take over everything for you.
+Christians Against Poverty take over everything for you.
 They start off with going through all your finances and help you draw up a budget.
 It feels quite invasive when they go through all your income and outgoings and suggest ways of cutting back but it’s an essential part of the process.
 This will identify how much of your debts you can afford to pay off and over what time scale.
 After that, any paperwork that comes from any of your creditors – you just put into a prepaid envelope and they will deal with it for you.

-I get nothing from referring you to them, and they get nothing from you either.
-I just wanted to share this resource with you.
-CAP single handedly turned my finances, and quite probably my life, around.
+I get nothing from referring you to them, and they get nothing from you either (unless you choose to make a donation down the line) but I just had to share this resource with you.
+My blog is called “I BEAT DEBT” – well, I wouldn’t have been about to without them.
+Christians Against Poverty single handedly turned my finances, and quite probably my life, around.
 I will be eternally grateful to them and if this blog post means that even one other person gets some help and gets out of debt then the whole thing was worth it.